 Here, students have a computer, printer, aboriginal art and artifacts.
 Every Wednesday and Thursday students stay back in the homework centre to complete homework and assignments.

-Working closely with the Aboriginal community, supported by Mel Brown.
+We also work closely with the Aboriginal community, supported by Mel Brown.

 Important indigenous days, such as Sorry Day, Reconciliation Day and NAIDOC Week, are celebrated at our school.
 We take these opportunities to educate the school community about Aboriginal culture.